-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - Full Time 42.86 Weeks 53.58 Weeks Cosmetology - Part Time 71.43 Weeks 89.29 Weeks Cosmetology (1600 hour)- Full Time 45.71 Weeks 57.14 Weeks Cosmetology (1600 hour)- Part Time 80 Weeks 100 Weeks Cosmetology Instructor - Full Time 14.29 Weeks 17.86 Weeks Cosmetology Instructor - Part Time 25 Weeks 31.25 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - Full Time 42.86 Weeks 53.58 Weeks Cosmetology - Part Time 71.43 Weeks 89.29 Weeks Cosmetology (1600 hour) - Full Time 45.71 Weeks 57.14 Weeks Cosmetology (1600 hour) - Part Time 80 Weeks 100 Weeks Instructor - Full Time 17.14 Weeks 21.42 Weeks Instructor - Part Time 30 Weeks 37.5 Weeks

 The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs, if applicable, but they will be able to complete the program on a cash pay basis.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.